Table of Contents Hide

 The treatment strategy for PTSD includes psychotherapy, medication, or a combination of the two.
 Since the signs and symptoms of PTSD differ from person to person, there may be a possibility that a treatment may work for one person while it may not work for another.

-- Cognitive Behavior Therapy (CBT): One of the most effective treatments of PTSD, both in the short term and the long term is the CBT psychotherapy.
+- Cognitive Behavior Therapy (CBT): One of the most effective treatments of PTSD, both in the short term and the long term is CBT psychotherapy.
 This therapy is trauma-focused, as it focuses on identifying, understanding, and altering thinking and behavior patterns.
 CBT treatments traditionally occur over 12 to 16 weeks.

-- Exposure therapy: This treatment PTSD therapy involves tackling the actual cause of fear in a safe and controlled environment.
+- Exposure therapy: This treatment of PTSD therapy involves tackling the actual cause of fear in a safe and controlled environment.
 This ultimately helps the person to have more control over their thoughts.

 People with PTSD are mostly under threat due to the imbalance of chemicals called neurotransmitters in the brain.
 Administration of certain medications helps to stop thinking about and reacting to nightmares and flashbacks.
 Various types of drugs affect brain chemistry related to fear and anxiety.
 Doctors usually start treatment by administering: